 When you’re battling criminal charges in Minnesota, it’s you vs. the justice system.
 You could lose your family, your freedom, and future opportunities.
 But a qualified theft defense lawyer can help you win your case and minimize the harm it does to your life.

-A Minneapolis theft lawyer can protect your rights by providing criminal defense in your case to get your charges reduced or dropped.
+Our theft lawyers at Martine Law in Minneapolis can protect your rights by providing criminal defense in your case to get your charges reduced or dropped.
+Contact us today.

 How Does Minnesota Define Theft?